fnaumenko/bioStat/README.md

-                        ITEM - file names and number of items STAT - file names and items statistics [NM] -O|--out [<name>]     duplicate standard output to specified file or to bioCC_out.txt if <name> is not specifiedOther:
+                        ITEM - file names and number of items STAT - file names and items statistics [NM] -O|--out [<name>]     duplicate standard output to specified file or to bioCC.output.txt if <name> is not specified
+Other:
   -t|--time             print run time
   -v|--version          print program's version and exit -h|--help             print usage information and exit